 Mark has a degree in Mechanical Engineering from Vanderbilt University and a Juris Doctor from Tulane University Law School.
 He is also a licensed Zumba® Fitness and Strong by Zumba® instructor and teaches weekly classes, including three in the Tulane Reily Student Recreation Center.

-Dr. William (Bill) Rials is the Associate Director and Professor of Practice of the Tulane University School of Professional Advancement Applied Computing and Technology Program, where he focuses on continually delivering and updating the program curriculum based on innovative and emerging technologies.
+Dr. William (Bill) Rials is the Associate Director and Professor of Practice of the Tulane University School of Professional Advancement Information Technology Programs Department, where he focuses on continually delivering and updating the program curriculum based on innovative and emerging technologies.
 In addition to the responsibilities of running the program, Dr. Rials is also a Professor of Practice and a Distinguished Faculty Member where he teaches innovative technology undergraduate and graduate classes.

 Dr. Rials is a nationally recognized subject matter expert on information technology.
 He has had a career as an IT executive with broad experience delivering value to government, academic, and business partners through the innovative use of technology.

 He has served as the Chief Information Security Officer (CISO) for a law enforcement agency, and during this tenure, he was appointed the local government cybersecurity liaison for the MS-ISAC and U.S. Department of Homeland security efforts for government cybersecurity safety.
 During this role, he was selected as a committee member to develop national cyber exercise guidelines for the National Center for Internet Security, resulting in him helping to conduct a nationwide cybersecurity exercise involving 12 state government, four federal agencies, and private sector infrastructure organizations in the MS-ISAC headquarters in Albany, NY.